 There are many State, Federal, and International regulations and guidance documents governing the procurement, use, and disposal of AFFF.
 Activities range from AFFF take-back programs and prohibition of manufacture, sale, use, and import of AFFF through to restrictions and requirements for disposal.
 Refer to the Guidance Document for further information.

+Figure 3.
+Life cycle considerations for AFFF.
 Source: S. Thomas, Wood, PLC.
 Used with permission.